osrf/gazebo_tutorials/ftu/tutorial3.md

 time.
 The RTF is a measure of how fast or slow your simulation is running compared to real time.

+The state of the world in Gazebo is calculated once per iteration.
+You can see the number of iterations on the right side of the bottom toolbar.
+Each iteration advances simulation by a fixed number of seconds, called the step size.
+By default, the step size is 1 ms. You can press the pause button to pause the simulation and step through a few steps at a time using the step button.

 [[file:files/ftu3-bottom-toolbar.png|1200px]]

 ### The Menu